OmarVCRZ/CIS486-SOBIE/README.md

 ### Steps in Redesign & Metrics for Success
 4.1 Actionable Improvements (Required/Necessary)
-- Navigation: Redesign SOBIE'S website menu to increase reliability in accessing information like registering for the conference, submitting papers, etc.
+- Navigation: Redesign SOBIE front-end website to increase reliability and usability for user experience in accessing information (registration, submission, managing/ viewing past events, etc).
-- UI/UX Design: Make a more modern/professional design implementation with a clear structure and layout.
+- UI/UX Design: Establish a modern/professional design implementation that involves a clear structure and layout of the SOBIE website.
-- Interactivity: Add Bootstrap 5 and Jquery to optimize dynamic elements like hover, search bar, and interactive schedule effects.
+- Interactivity: Add front-end frameworks and libraries like Bootstrap 5 and jQuery to better optimize dynamic elements like hover, search bar, and interactive profiles.
-- Performance: Optimize efficient scripts.
+- Performance: Optimize efficient javascripts for better performance in utilization.

 4.2  Success Metrics
 - User Engagement: Increased the amount of time a user spends on the SOBIE site.